RISD-Code-Lab/spring2020/session-09/README.md

 A DNS, or Domain Name Server provides the human-readable version of the IP, mapping domain names (such as `risd.edu`) to IP addresses.

 ### Subdomains
-Subdomains are extensions of the main domain.
+Subdomains are extensions of the main domain (such as `notices.risd.gd`).
 Once you’ve registered and purchased a domain name, you can add additional subdomain addresses under the primary domain.
 This is useful when you’d like to create multiple websites under one domain.

 [risd.gd](https://risd.gd/), for example, uses subdomains for its more specific websites related to the graphic design department.

 Often, subdomains are also used to have separate environments — or copies — of your website: one for development, one for a preview, one for the live production environment.
 This way, you can test out new features or styles on your website without putting your live website "under construction."

-### Common Domain name providers
+### Some Domain name providers
 - [Namecheap](http://www.namecheap.com/)
 - [Google Domains](https://domains.google/)
 - [GoDaddy](https://www.godaddy.com/)